Alex Wiggs begins his 5th season as a Three River’s women's basketball coach in 2019-20.

-Wiggs brings in six years of collegiate coaching experience to the Lady Raiders after spending the last three season at Lincoln University in Jefferson City, Missouri.
+Wiggs brings in six years of collegiate coaching experience to the Lady Raiders after spending the three seasons at Lincoln University in Jefferson City, Missouri.
 As the assistant coach, Wiggs was a part of one of the biggest turnarounds in the Mid-America Intercollegiate Athletics Association (MIAA), taking a team that had only won two conference games the year before back into the postseason.
 The Blue Tigers went 12-14 that season, with four of those losses coming in the game’s final minute, and qualified for the MIAA Women’s Basketball Championship tournament for the third time in the past four years.

 Wiggs coached four All-MIAA Honorable Mention players, eight players who made the All-MIAA Academic Honor Roll and had 12 student-athletes make the Dean’s List in 2015-2016.

 Wiggs joined Lincoln after spending three years as an assistant coach at Moberly Area Community College.
 He was a member of the Greyhounds’ women’s basketball staff, where he helped the team compile a two-year record of 40-22 after the program had gone 7-24 the previous year.
 Wiggs helped the team break a 32-year record for scoring defense in 2013, as the Greyhounds gave up just 48.5 points per game.